ImpulseAdventure/GUIslice-Builder/README.md

 The Builder has added support for ctrl-Z for Undo and ctrl-Y for Redo.

+### HotFix for 0.16.b005
+ - Bug No. 204 Crash  occurs while selecting NotoLatin1 when size of font is > 28 issue `#143`
+ - Bug No. 203 Box using Flash API can't do code gen for Draw callback
+ - Bug No. 202 Draw function selected for Box frame the rounded property should be disabled API issue `#326`

 ### Enhancements for 0.16.b004
 Added CharacterMap dialog to "Text" propery fields for UIElements Text, Text Button, Text Input, Spinner, and Number Input.